Nabil-Fareed Alikhan

 To do this, I work across three connected themes:

-- Comparative genomics at scale: developing approaches that make differences and relationships visible and interpretable across very large datasets—because interpretation is often limited by what we can reliably compare.
+2. Comparative genomics at scale: developing approaches that make differences and relationships visible and interpretable across very large datasets, because interpretation is often limited by what we can reliably compare.

-Overall, my goal is science that is both conceptually strong and operationally useful: work that explains biology, supports decisions, and leaves behind tools that others can build on.
+My goal is work that explains biology, supports decisions, and leaves behind tools that others can build on.

 Why this matters in the real world

-Genomics matters most when it improves how we respond to real problems.
-In public health, that can mean detecting and tracking outbreaks, identifying transmission links, or separating meaningful signals from sequencing noise.
-In food and environmental microbiology, it can mean tracing contamination routes, understanding persistence and adaptation, and linking the same organism across farms, processing chains, and clinical settings.
-For antimicrobial resistance, genomics can connect resistance mechanisms to lineage spread and selective pressures—turning surveillance into actionable understanding rather than just monitoring.
+The same understanding that clarifies evolutionary biology also improves how we respond to real problems.
+In public health, that means detecting outbreaks, identifying transmission links, and separating genuine signals from sequencing noise.
+In food safety, it means tracing contamination routes and linking the same organism across farms, processing chains, and clinical settings.
+Through the PATH-SAFE Consortium, I contributed to national recommendations for genomic surveillance of foodborne pathogens published by the Food Standards Agency in 2025.
+For antimicrobial resistance, it means connecting resistance mechanisms to lineage spread and selective pressures, so surveillance becomes something you can act on rather than just monitor.

 What's next?

-Next-generation population genomics at 100,000sof genomes.
+• Next-generation population genomics at 100,000s of genomes.
 Building on large-scale comparative frameworks (including EnteroBase, cgMLST, and GrapeTree), I’m working towards hierarchical approaches and new visual strategies that keep analyses interpretable as collections grow.
-The aim is to move beyond “one giant tree” towards methods that support fast navigation, stable clustering, and clear communication of uncertainty—so scale doesn’t come at the cost of biological meaning.
+The aim is to move beyond “one giant tree” towards methods that support fast navigation, stable clustering, and clear communication of uncertainty, so scale does not come at the cost of biological meaning.

 Selected Contributions